 There’s not much to tell about the prototypes shown in the video other than that the first vehicle has the 105 mm gun and the last two the 120 mm gun.

-A second video shows mostly the same footage (albeit in worse quality), but adds a shot of prototype no. 14 dismounting a flatbed rail car in a peculiar way (starting at 2:40).
-The turret mounted is no. 13.
-This combination is known to have been evaluated by the Bundeswehr at the Lüneburger heath near Munster.
+A second video shows mostly the same footage (albeit in worse quality), but adds a shot of chassis PT 14 performing a “Sprung vom Wagen” manoeuvre to dismount a flatbed rail car (starting at 2:40).
+The turret mounted is T 13.
+This combination is known to have been evaluated by the Bundeswehr at the Lüneburger heath near Munster .
 Note that there is a second Leopard prototype on the rail cars.